smartbre/DSPT-Week2-PythonChallenge/README.md

-# Week 2 Python Review
+# Week 2 Python Practice

 Hello!
 This content is intended to test your understanding of the Python up through Topic 3.